-This topic contains 18 replies, has 4 voices, and was last updated by Eric 1 month, 3 weeks ago.
+- This topic has 18 replies, 4 voices, and was last updated 1 year ago by Eric.

 Awhile ago, Peter Shirley issued a little challenge: